mvdh7/PyCO2SYS/README.md

 ## Usage

-Usage has been kept as close to the MATLAB version as possible:
+Usage has been kept as close to the MATLAB version as possible, although the first output is now a dict for convenience:

 ```python
 from PyCO2SYS import CO2SYS